 Bibles for Children works closely with Headteachers and endeavours to respond positively to requests for a gift of Bibles for pupils in their schools.

 Find out more by using the links at the top of this page.
-Anyone wishing to receive more information and an Application Form for a gift of Bibles should get in touch with Ted Hudson via the methods shown below.
+Anyone wishing to receive more information and an Application Form for a gift of Bibles should get in touch with the Chairman, Ted Hudson BEM.
+The details are on our Contact Us page.

 For a larger version CLICK HERE